dkvz/dkvz-blog-2025/README.md

 - Test visiting two articles and going back then forward in history - I see weird big black and white boxes in dev mode (might not be in the prod build)
 - Isn't the spinner too big on mobile?
 - Need to check all of my snippets and the CSS classes they're using to recreate or adapt everything
+- Are unused CSS classes still included in the bundle?
 - Do I set a background color as fallback somewhere?
 Force scrolling up or down in Firefox is showing white (might be normal)
 - Effects to add back in: intersection observers on cards, titles and images
 - Is there something to lower animation load on low spec machines?
 I've head of a property doing something like that